All posts

 How Payment Freezes Actually Work

-A payment freeze doesn't just pause revenue — it compresses your response timeline to hours while recovery takes weeks.
-Here's the anatomy of what happens and why.
+A payment freeze compresses your response timeline to hours while recovery takes weeks.
+The anatomy of what happens and why it escalates.

-Most founders encounter payment rail decisions late — after revenue has already been flowing through a single channel for months or years.
+Most founders encounter payment rail decisions late — after revenue has already been flowing through a single channel like Stripe, PayPal, or Wise for months or years.
+This is the banking stability illusion in action — the account functions because nothing has triggered a review, not because the arrangement has been validated.
 By the time the structure feels load-bearing, it is.

 The pressure arrives in one of two forms: either a freeze has already happened and urgency is immediate, or there's a growing sense that something is fragile but no clear signal of when it might break.